 The two innovative aerosols with lecithin browned faster and darker than other products.
 Here the main issue was a lack of dimethyl silicone, an antifoaming agent also found in Silly Putty and hair conditioner.
 Traditional aerosols contain this chemical, in part, because it acts as an antioxidant, offsetting some of the browning caused by lecithin.
 Unlike the traditional aerosols, innovative aerosols do not have dimethyl silicone, so they darken at lower temperatures.

 This antifoaming chemical also explained why some products sprayed more effectively than others.
 Foaming causes oil to spray in puddles rather than a mist, and products without dimethyl silicone pooled and dripped, turning food oily and counters greasy.
 We preferred the products with dimethyl silicone, which sprayed in broad mists that coated pans in just a few sweeps.
-Since sprays (ranging from $0.50 to $0.93 per ounce) are more expensive than plain canola oil ($0.17 per ounce), we also gave higher marks to products that kept working until the can was completely empty.
+Since sprays (ranging from about $0.50 to roughly $1.00 per ounce) are more expensive than plain canola oil (about $0.15 per ounce), we also gave higher marks to products that kept working until the can was completely empty.

 In the end, we weren’t convinced that innovative aerosols are better than traditional aerosols; however, we found one nonaerosol spray that doesn’t contain any chemicals and won’t cause unwanted darkening.
 Unlike an oil mister, this product sprays in a continuous stream without the hassle of constant pumping and refilling, but because it doesn’t contain lecithin, this spray is slightly less effective at preventing sticking.